Bitcoin and Cryptocurrency Markets Go Off With a Bang Closing Out 2017

 Denmark’s Foreign Affairs Unit Looks to Blockchain

-The country Denmark is very interested in blockchain technology and believes it could be used to distribute foreign aid.
-In fact, Denmark's Ministry of Foreign Affairs is working with the two blockchain startups Sustania and Coinify.
-"There [are] huge opportunities in bringing the technological development into play in development cooperation.
-The use of blockchain and cryptocurrency is merely some of the technologies, which can give us new tools in the development cooperation toolbox," detailed, Ulla Tørnæs, a minister for Development Cooperation.
+The country of Denmark is very interested in blockchain technology and believes it could be used to distribute foreign aid.
+In fact, Denmark’s Ministry of Foreign Affairs is working with the two blockchain startups Sustania and Coinify.
+“There [are] huge opportunities in bringing technological development into play in development cooperation.
+The use of blockchain and cryptocurrency is merely some of the technologies, which can give us new tools in the development cooperation toolbox,” detailed, Ulla Tørnæs, a minister for Development Cooperation.

 Bitcoin Discussed at the Exclusive Group of 20 Meeting

 On December 17 the Group of 20 (G20 meeting of nations) discussed the subject of regulating bitcoin worldwide.
 French Finance Minister Bruno Le Maire has recognized that bitcoin has caused a lot of attention and retail investment worldwide.
-“I am going to propose to the next G20 president, Argentina, that at the G20 summit in April we have a discussion altogether on the question of bitcoin,” revealed Mr. Le Maire’s announcement.
+“I am going to propose to the next G20 president, Argentina, that at the G20 summit in April we have a discussion all together on the question of bitcoin,” revealed Mr. Le Maire’s announcement.
 It seems many leaders worldwide all want to get ready to regulate and apply guidelines and standards to the bitcoin economy.
 “There is evidently a risk of speculation,” Mr. Le Maire continued.
 “We need to consider and examine this and see how — with all the other G20 members we can regulate bitcoin.”

 Overall bitcoin and cryptocurrency proponents everywhere are thrilled with the way things are going in the blockchain universe this year and expect great things for 2018.
 So far bitcoin and ethereum have seen a keen interest from the general public, banks, retail investors and even those who denied the currency years ago.
 For now, optimism is high, and cryptocurrencies are more valuable than ever before both in price and innovation.